mazwat/mazwat.github.io/uml-lm.md

 ![Include and Extend-extend](images/activity-symbols.svg)
 *fig.7 - The main symbols in an Activity Diagram*

 Activity Diagrams describe how activities are coordinated to provide a service which can be at **different levels of abstraction**.
 Typically, an event needs to be achieved by some operations, particularly where the operation is intended to achieve a number of different things that require coordination, or how the **events in a single use case relate to one another**, in particular, use cases where **activities may overlap and require coordination**.
 It is also suitable for modeling how a collection of use cases coordinate to represent business workflows.
-For exampe
+For example the process of purchasing, ditributing and recieving an online shop order.

 The below example is a simple demonstration how a game works at the highest level.
 The players progression through the game is measured by this basic activity: